GoogleContainerTools/skaffold/docs/content/en/docs/references/deprecation.md

 ## Current deprecation notices

+04/07/2021: Release v1.22.0 deprecates the `--render-only` and `--render-output` flags from `skaffold run` and `skaffold dev`, in favor of simply using the `skaffold render` command directly.

 ## Past deprecation notices

 10/21/2019: With release v0.41.0 we mark for deprecation the `$IMAGES` environment variable passed to custom builders.
 Variable `$IMAGE` should be used instead.